-Two ways that may give you an indicator if your chinchilla is potentially too hot is by looking on the insides of their ears.
+Two ways that may give you an indicator if your chinchilla is potentially too hot is by looking at the insides of their ears.

-If they have dark fur, you have no choice but to look on the inner ear.
+If they have dark fur, you have no choice but to look at the inner ear.